It’s a different world, Golden Bay. On the way to pretty much nowhere in particular, and that’s how the locals like it.

 Really, the whole Golden Bay area is just worth drifting around – it throbs, gently, with heaps of artists and potters and lifestylers, often selling their wares.

-A coloured sign at the side of the road might just be your next knitted sleepwear, Stu.
 There are heaps of amazing beaches, many of which have right-by-the-sand camping facilities.
-And there is loads of organic/gluten-free/safe-as-houses food; at multiple cafés in the little towns and around them, and at side-of-the-road stalls and stands.
+And there is loads of organic/gluten-free/safe-as-houses food; at multiple cafés in the little towns and around them and at side-of-the-road stalls and stands.
 Fresh as can be.

 Yep, it’s all here and it’s all grand.
 You can see why so many city dwellers visit here and then text the real estate agent back home with one word: ‘Sell’.